The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Conclusions

 \section{Conclusions}

 This study introduces Perfect Alternation (PA) as a reference coordination regime and limiting benchmark for temporal turn-taking, alongside six novel ALT metrics and a regression-based benchmarking framework enabling interpretable quantification of coordination quality.
-Through comprehensive Q-learning experiments with rigorous random policy baselines (a methodological practice not consistently reported in prior BoE-related studies), we reveal fundamental limitations in both traditional evaluation metrics and learned coordination strategies~\citep{hawkins2016,puig2018,gasparrini2018,freire2020,freire2023}.
+Through comprehensive Q-learning experiments with rigorous random policy baselines (an approach rarely formalized as an explicit null process in prior BoE work), we reveal fundamental limitations in both traditional evaluation metrics and learned coordination strategies~\citep{hawkins2016,puig2018,gasparrini2018,freire2020,freire2023}.